 After graduating, Dillon was awarded the third annual Appell Arts Fellowship, a yearlong residency program open to recent York College graduates that provides housing and a studio space at Marketview Arts in downtown York.
 The Fellowship gives young artists the opportunity to develop their skills and work with the community, getting a taste of life as a working artist.

 "This opportunity is an incredible gift.
 I expect it to be a fun and rewarding challenge, and am excited for what the year brings."

 Marketview Arts houses York College's student galleries, studios, and letterpress shop.
 It is also the home of York College's Appell Fellow.
 Here, students in the Fine Art and Graphic Design majors can create and display original works.
 Gallery events take place on First Fridays (where many events are held in downtown York on the first friday of the month) where the public can view and sometimes purchase original artwork created by students.
-Marketview also rents studio space to more well-known artists for installations and exhibitions, such as the recent Wayne White Exhibit.
+Marketview also rents studio space to more well-known artists for installations and exhibitions.

 Learn more about Marketview HERE.